eldarhasanov079/pl-interactive-graph-v2/elements/pl-interactive-graph/README.md

 ## Description
 The students will be presented with a graph of your specified structure and each node and edge will be clickable according to your selection.
 Students can click the nodes/edges and depending on the element attribute values, the order might matter (they can also unclick nodes).
 A list of clicked nodes and/or edges in the corresponding order will be shown right under the graph.
 When the students click "submit" the element will record the clicked nodes and provide them to the backend.
 The backend has 2 options for grading, one with provision of direct answers through the 'answers' attribute and automatic through the 'grading' attribute, which allows to select of an algorithm to automatically grade the submission for both random and provided graph.

-[Here](https://docs.google.com/presentation/d/1Dr3IpX5KgqjYPDt15EAJK48x462bg-Tt8RRgpj-p_MM/edit?usp=sharing) is our slide deck for the Spring 2024 semester.

 ## Suggested Use
 This element is not only limited to purely graph traversal questions.
-Some of the possible problems that could be modelled by this element are (but not limited to): Network Flow, Finite State Machines, Pathfinding Algorithms, etc.
+Some of the possible problems that could be modelled by this element are (but not limited to): Network Flow, Finite State Machines, Markov Chains, Bayes Nets, Pathfinding Algorithms, Routing Protocols etc.

 ## Example
 Different examples have been included in the questions folder.
-They are titled `pl-interactive-graph-examples/BFS_Example`, `pl-interactive-graph-examples/DFS_Example`, `pl-interactive-graph-examples/Clickable_Edges_Kruskals`, `pl-interactive-graph-examples/Clickable_Nodes_Dijkstras`, `pl-interactive-graph-examples/Clickable_Nodes_Finite_State_Machine`,  `pl-interactive-graph-examples/Random_Graph_BFS_Autograding_Example`, `pl-interactive-graph-examples/Random_Graph_DFS_Autograding_Example` and `pl-interactive-graph-examples/Clickable_Nodes_Finite_State_Machine`

 Here's an example of how you might use `pl-interactive-graph` in a question about graph traversal: